alandixon/Quantum-Computing-QSharp/README.md

 Q# is new and constantly evolving.
 I found two things in the StrathWeb code that were deprecated / needed changing.

+- The "using" keyword has been replaced with "use", and qubits may now be allocated without a block.

-- Brackets are deprecated in certain circumstances:
+- Brackets are deprecated in certain circumstances.
   ```qsharp
   using (qubit = Qubit())
     {for (idx in 0..count)